stuttter/wp-event-calendar/readme.txt

 WP Event Calendar is the best way to manage events in WordPress!

+> We know you have your choice of calendar & events plugins.
+We appreciate you giving this one a try, and we hope you really love it!

+= Details =

 * Seamlessly integrates into WordPress's dashboard interface
 * Month, week, and day list-table views
 * Organize events by type, category, & tag